openshift/hive/semantic-map/docs/context/contrib/pkg/verification/module.md

 ## Capabilities

-- Parses Go source files and extracts import block structure
+- Parses Go source files and extracts import statements via the Go AST
-- Validates import group ordering and blank-line separation against a configurable YAML ruleset
+- Validates import alias naming against a configurable YAML ruleset (each rule specifies an importPath and the required importName/alias)
-- Reports violations with file and line information
+- Reports violations listing the actual vs expected import alias for each non-conforming import
-- Used as a CI lint step for import hygiene
+- Used as a CI lint step for import alias hygiene

 ## Understanding Score